mach-composer/mach-composer-cli/docs/src/tutorial/step-1-installation.md

 ## Install Terraform
 Make sure you have Terraform installed on your machine.

-On MacOS and Linux we recommend using [tfenv](https://github.com/tfutils/tfenv) to easily switch between Terraform versions when needed.
+On macOS and Linux we recommend using [tfenv](https://github.com/tfutils/tfenv) to easily switch between Terraform versions when needed.

 1. Install [tfenv](https://github.com/tfutils/tfenv): Follow the instructions on [https://github.com/tfutils/tfenv](https://github.com/tfutils/tfenv)